-If you would like to read this story, have access to my entire archive (over 1,200 pieces) and get the next month of my writing included, click “read more” for your choices.
+If you would like to read this story, have access to my entire archive (1,400 pieces) and get daily email delivery, click “read more” for your choices.

 “Without faith a man can do nothing, with it all things are possible” – Sir William Osler quoted in my new book “Out of Bad Comes Good – The Advantages of Disadvantages” which is particularly timely in an era when radio groups are firing thousands of talented people who are naturally down on their luck.
 Not any more.
 See how successful people turn adversity into success.
 This book is now available at bookstores, online at Amazon.com and on your favorite e-reader for under $9.99 -- Read Jerry’s New Book